tx-pts-dai/terraform-aws-cloudflare-certificate-validation/README.md

 AWS ACM certificates need to be renewed once a year.
 To automatically handle the renewal, the DNS validation records must still exist.
 If automatic certificate renewal fails and you receive an email from AWS (usually 30 to 60 days before expiration), first check whether these records have been manually removed.
 If they have, you will need to recreate them.

+One simple way is by renaming the `null_resource.validation_records` so it forces recreation.

 ## Usage

 Below is an example of how to use this module: